 - reducing the consumption of food and drink containing sugars in your settings

-- supporting children to be aware of what good oral health means – and helping them to understand the importance of cleaning their teeth and eating healthily
+- supporting children to be aware of what good oral health means – and helping them and their parents to understand the importance of cleaning their teeth with fluoride toothpaste and eating healthily

 - working with parents to emphasise good oral health, and the importance of visiting the dentist on a regular basis.

 We’ve pulled together some key resources to help you support good oral health in your settings: